 I see a lot of this rooster, henpecking behavior today.
-Grab some coffee and play pinball with my brain a minute.
+Grab some coffee and play pinball with my brain for a minute.

 Roosters are sort of like Shepherds.

-Mostly today, we have a huge amount of people pouring out of the Christian faith and into the Torah/Hebraic roots of their faith.
+Mostly today, we have a massive amount of people pouring out of the Christian faith and into the Torah/Hebraic roots of their faith.
 They are trying to walk in the footsteps of their Messiah, but what if some of the hens are actually Roosters?
 What if the Roosters are actually hens?

 What you talkin bout, Tekoa?

 The roosters get up on a perch where they can keep an eye out to protect their hens, and if any predator is coming around, he sounds a call to warn them.
 But how can the ones coming out of Christianity know which rooster to sit under?
 And what if one rooster is more colorful than, say, solid, white, Honkey rooster?
-And since we have the great World Wide Web, and not many henhouses, we have hens eating food from every place by every Tom, Dick, and Honky.
-Some bad food, some good food, and some in-between.
+And since we have the great World Wide Web and not many henhouses, we have hens eating food from every place by every Tom, Dick, and Honky.
+Some lousy food, some good food, and some in-between.

 How can we tell a good Rooster from a bad one?
-If they are like Honkey and their eyes are on Him and His light, and they are protecting hens, feeding them and being intimate, then that’s a pretty good sign, but if they are always crowing, meddling in other henhouses, feeding food that’s laced with GMO’s, always magnifying aliens or hasatan, fighting over what time the sun comes up and whose got the best combs—-FLY away from the coo coo nest before you get de-feathered or your neck wrung!
+If they are like Honkey and their eyes are on Him and His light, and they are protecting hens, feeding them, and being intimate, then that’s a pretty good sign, but if they are always crowing, meddling in other henhouses, feeding food that’s laced with GMO’s, ever magnifying aliens or hasatan, fighting over what time the sun comes up and whose got the best combs—-FLY away from the coo coo nest before you get de-feathered or your neck wrung!

 If you are a hen running from roost to roost, the Roosters are not going to know what to do with you or even if they are supposed to protect you, correct you, or be intimate with you.
-If you are sitting at home and have a place in your area to gather with believers, then see if you can, because we need to be a part of our communities.
+If you are sitting at home and have a place in your area to gather with believers, see if you can because we need to be a part of our communities.
 How is a Rooster or a hen doing any good in a recliner with a clicker looking at television light instead of the sun/ Son coming up?
-Yes, we need teachers and the internet is a wonderful place to learn, but don’t let it replace gathering and lifting one another up in prayer.
+Yes, we need teachers, and the internet is a wonderful place to learn, but don’t let it replace gathering and lifting one another up in prayer.

 The term ‘chickens have come to roost,’ refers to the place where birds rest.
 And this is what we need.
 Spiritual Rest.

-I watched a show about Yah’s amazing planet the other night and they highlighted something called light pollution.
+I watched a show about Yah’s amazing planet the other night, and they highlighted something called light pollution.
 This is something we have in the Body of Yeshua and also something we have on earth today.
 Yes, it’s a real problem and especially for His Creation.
 Remember these fearful words in Revelations?